computationalmystic/project4-group6/overview.md

 2. Instructors can perform all functions TAs can perform.

-	-create user permissions to see who(TA’s gets access to what tables and access to creation
+- create user permissions to see who(TA’s gets access to what tables and access to creation

 - Define logic for granting access to this functionality

 - Create permissions for instructors that include all the same abilities as the TAs